ryantd42/NY-Legislative-Git/2023/A1038A-2023/bill.md

- SENATE; (IV) ONE MEMBER APPOINTED ON THE RECOMMENDATION OF THE  MINORITY LEADER  OF THE ASSEMBLY; AND (V) ONE MEMBER APPOINTED ON THE RECOMMENDA- TION OF THE DEPARTMENT OF HEALTH AIDS INSTITUTE, THE  OFFICE  OF  MENTAL HEALTH  AND  THE OFFICE OF ADDICTION SERVICES AND SUPPORTS TO ENSURE THE
+ SENATE; (IV) ONE MEMBER APPOINTED ON THE RECOMMENDATION OF THE  MINORITY LEADER  OF THE ASSEMBLY; AND (V) ONE MEMBER APPOINTED ON THE RECOMMENDA- TION OF THE DEPARTMENT OF HEALTH AIDS INSTITUTE, THE  OFFICE  OF  MENTAL
- A. 1038  3
+ A. 1038--A  3

- INTENT OF THE LEGISLATURE IS FULFILLED IN ESTABLISHING  THE  INTEGRATION OF  SERVICES  BY  SUCH  OFFICE.
+ HEALTH  AND  THE OFFICE OF ADDICTION SERVICES AND SUPPORTS TO ENSURE THE INTENT OF THE LEGISLATURE IS FULFILLED IN ESTABLISHING  THE  INTEGRATION OF  SERVICES  BY  SUCH  OFFICE.
 SUCH STANDING ADVISORY COMMITTEE SHALL CONSIST  OF  PROVIDERS,  PEERS,  FAMILY  MEMBERS,  INDIVIDUALS  WHO HAVE UTILIZED ADDICTION SERVICES AND SUPPORTS AND/OR MENTAL HEALTH  SERVICES, THE  LOCAL GOVERNMENT UNIT AS DEFINED IN ARTICLE FORTY-ONE OF THIS CHAP- TER, PUBLIC AND PRIVATE SECTOR UNIONS AND REPRESENTATIVES OF OTHER AGEN- CIES OR OFFICES AS THE DESIGNATED STANDING ADVISORY COMMITTEE  MAY  DEEM NECESSARY.
 SUCH  STANDING  ADVISORY  COMMITTEE  SHALL MEET REGULARLY IN FURTHERANCE OF ITS FUNCTIONS AND AT ANY OTHER TIME AT THE REQUEST OF THE DESIGNATED STANDING ADVISORY COMMITTEE LEADER.
  § 5.01-B OFFICE OF ADDICTION AND MENTAL HEALTH SERVICES; COMPOSITION  OF OFFICE.
   UNTIL JANUARY FIRST, TWO THOUSAND TWENTY-FIVE, THE OFFICE OF ADDICTION AND  MENTAL HEALTH SERVICES SHALL CONSIST OF THE OFFICE OF MENTAL HEALTH AND THE OFFICE OF ADDICTION SERVICES AND SUPPORTS.
   § 3.
 Section 5.03 of the mental hygiene law, as amended by chapter 281 of the laws of 2019, is amended to read as follows:
  § 5.03 Commissioners.
   The head of the office of ADDICTION AND mental health  SERVICES  shall be  the  commissioner  of  [mental  health]  ADDICTION AND MENTAL HEALTH SERVICES; AND the head of the office for people with developmental disa- bilities shall be the commissioner of developmental  disabilities[;  and the  head  of the office of addiction services and supports shall be the commissioner of addiction  services  and  supports].
 Each  commissioner shall  be  appointed by the governor, by and with the advice and consent of the senate, to serve at the pleasure of  the  governor.
 UNTIL  THE COMMISSIONER OF ADDICTION AND MENTAL HEALTH SERVICES IS APPOINTED BY THE GOVERNOR  AND CONFIRMED BY THE SENATE, THE COMMISSIONER OF MENTAL HEALTH AND THE COMMISSIONER OF ADDICTION SERVICES AND SUPPORTS  SHALL  CONTINUE TO  OVERSEE  MENTAL HEALTH AND ADDICTION SERVICES RESPECTIVELY, AND WORK COLLABORATIVELY TO INTEGRATE  CARE  FOR  INDIVIDUALS  WITH  BOTH  MENTAL HEALTH AND SUBSTANCE USE DISORDERS.
   §  4.
 Section 5.05 of the mental hygiene law, as added by chapter 978 of the laws of 1977, subdivision (a) as amended by chapter  168  of  the laws  of  2010, subdivision (b) as amended by chapter 294 of the laws of 2007, paragraph 1 of subdivision (b) as amended by section 14 of part  J of  chapter  56 of the laws of 2012, subdivision (d) as added by chapter 58 of the laws of 1988 and subdivision (e) as added by  chapter  588  of the laws of 2011, is amended to read as follows:
  § 5.05 Powers and duties of the head of the department.
   (a)  The  commissioners  of  the office of ADDICTION AND mental health SERVICES and the office for people with developmental  disabilities,  as the  heads  of the department, shall jointly visit and inspect, or cause to be visited and inspected, all facilities  either  public  or  private used  for  the  care,  treatment  [and], rehabilitation, AND RECOVERY of individuals with A mental  [illness]  HEALTH  DIAGNOSIS,  SUBSTANCE  USE DISORDER  and developmental disabilities in accordance with the require- ments of section four of article seventeen of the New York state consti- tution.
-  (b)  (1)  The  commissioners  of  the  office  of ADDICTION AND mental health[,] SERVICES AND the office for people with developmental disabil- ities [and the office of alcoholism and substance abuse services]  shall constitute  an  inter-office coordinating council which, consistent with the autonomy of each office for matters within its  jurisdiction,  shall ensure  that the state policy for the prevention, care, treatment [and], rehabilitation, AND RECOVERY of  individuals  with  A  mental  [illness]
+  (b) (1) The commissioners  of  the  office  of  ADDICTION  AND  mental health[,] SERVICES AND the office for people with developmental disabil- ities  [and the office of alcoholism and substance abuse services] shall constitute an inter-office coordinating council which,  consistent  with the  autonomy  of each office for matters within its jurisdiction, shall ensure that the state policy for the prevention, care, treatment  [and],
- A. 1038  4
+ A. 1038--A  4

- HEALTH  DIAGNOSIS,  SUBSTANCE  USE DISORDERS and developmental disabili- ties[, alcoholism, alcohol abuse, substance abuse, substance dependence, and chemical dependence] is planned, developed and  implemented  compre- hensively;  that gaps in services to individuals with multiple disabili- ties are eliminated and that no person is denied treatment and  services because  he or she has more than one disability; that procedures for the regulation of programs which offer care and treatment for more than  one class  of  persons  with  mental disabilities be coordinated between the offices having  jurisdiction  over  such  programs;  and  that  research projects  of  the institutes, as identified in section 7.17 [or], 13.17, OR 19.17 of this chapter or as operated by the office  for  people  with developmental  disabilities, are coordinated to maximize the success and cost effectiveness of such projects and  to  eliminate  wasteful  dupli- cation.
+ rehabilitation,  AND  RECOVERY  of  individuals  with A mental [illness] HEALTH DIAGNOSIS, SUBSTANCE USE DISORDERS  and  developmental  disabili- ties[, alcoholism, alcohol abuse, substance abuse, substance dependence, and  chemical  dependence] is planned, developed and implemented compre- hensively; that gaps in services to individuals with multiple  disabili- ties  are eliminated and that no person is denied treatment and services because [he or she has] THEY HAVE more than one disability; that  proce- dures  for the regulation of programs which offer care and treatment for more than one class of persons with mental disabilities  be  coordinated between  the  offices  having  jurisdiction over such programs; and that research projects of the institutes, as identified in section 7.17 [or], 13.17, OR 19.17 of this chapter or as operated by the office for  people with developmental disabilities, are coordinated to maximize the success and cost effectiveness of such projects and to eliminate wasteful dupli- cation.
   (2)  The  inter-office  coordinating  council  shall  annually issue a report on its activities to the legislature on or before December  thir-